wang-xinyu/tensorrtx/rcnn/README.md

 # Rcnn

 The Pytorch implementation is [facebookresearch/detectron2](https://github.com/facebookresearch/detectron2).
+Now, outputting instance segmentation results on the original image size is available, which is more convenient for engineering applications.

 ## Models